-Future work should seek out the perspectives of LEP patients themselves and how they perceive their interactions with navigators and providers and their views on AI technology for healthcare.
+Therefore, while navigators can generalize across patients in their own regions and cultural backgrounds, they cannot speak for LEP individuals that they do not regularly interact with.
+Additionally, because this study captures only the perspectives of navigators, which we selected as an early-phase, risk-sensitive step into LEP communities and cultural norms before talking to patients directly, this unilaterial perspective raises two limitations.
+First, their position as intermediaries between patients and providers may bias their perceptions.
+For instance, while they may have concerns of AI around potential job displacement, all navigators emphasized aspects of their roles that were irreplaceable, such as driving patients to the hospital or teaching them how to use online portals.
+Nonetheless, their responses may still be inherently influenced by their positionality as navigators.
+Second, since these insights reflect secondhand interpretations rather than firsthand experiences of patients themselves, triangulating findings with provider and LEP patient perspectives would capture a more holistic narrative.
+Navigators may overestimate patients’ willingness to adopt AI tools or understate concerns that patients do not disclose to intermediaries.
+Therefore, future work should validate these themes through participatory sessions with LEP patients and providers.
 Building prototypes or low-fidelity design probes informed by the findings of this study, such as voice-based interfaces, could ground the participatory discussions with patients while offering insight into the validity and extensions of our findings.
 In this way, we can ensure that AI systems are built to be responsive and effective to the needs of the communities they intend to serve.